Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 At its most basic, an easement is a ‘right to use another person’s land for a stated purpose.’
 The easement could refer to an entire property or just a part of it and the ‘stated purpose’ could be anything from laying water pipes to accessing another property.
 An easement is granted by one property owner to another and typically means the original landowner can no longer build on or around the land subject to the easement or restrict access to it.

 There is also a public right of way, also known as ‘the right to roam.’
 This usually arises for one of two reasons: either the landowner has given permission or the local community has traditionally used the right of way for many years.
 This is different from a private rights of way which restrict the right of access to the owner or occupier of adjacent or nearby land and is limited to its intended purpose.
-Private rights of way and other easements which were expressly granted are defined by the actual words used to grant or reserve them.
+Private rights of way and other easements that were expressly granted are defined by the actual words used to grant or reserve them.
 Those which are implied or arise by prescription are harder to define as they depend on the nature and extent of the use which has created them.

 What are the types of easement?